cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

   db:
 ```

 In this example, we have a `mealie` app with corresponding database.
 The app serving the frontend has been given labels describing how it should be reachable from the outside.
-Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tears them down on container shutdown).
+Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tear them down on container shutdown).

-As previously mentioned, I have a separate file per service so I've registered an external `traefik` docker network that is shared by Traefik and every service I want to route data to.
+As previously mentioned, I have a separate `docker-compose.yml` file per service, so I've registered an external `traefik` docker network that is shared by Traefik and every service I want to route data to.

 ## What's next?

-Despite it's shortcomings, I've deemed my own setup Good Enough(tm) and it has served me pretty well for a number of years so far.
+Despite its shortcomings, I've deemed my own setup Good Enough™ and it has served me pretty well for a number of years so far.
 But there's always room for improvement.

 In the future I'd like to improve on a few things:

 * A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/))
+* A more robust observability setup.
 * A GitOps-y way to have changes to my repository automatically be reflected on the server, so I don't have to SSH out and do stuff with my hands
 * Potentially migrate my setup to Kubernetes, starting with a k3s cluster.
-This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a 💀fun💀 learning experience.
+This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a ⚰️fun⚰️ learning experience.

   * [k8s-at-home](https://k8s-at-home.com/) is a community focused on doing exactly this, and they have a lot of ready-made Helm charts for many services.